IVRPowers/blog/content/post/marketing/transforming-car-dealerships-with-video-calls.md

 Car dealerships can leverage video calls to provide expert vehicle advice and assistance to customers at every stage of the purchasing journey.
 Whether it’s comparing different car models, discussing maintenance tips, or troubleshooting technical issues, dealership staff can offer personalized support and guidance, building trust and confidence in the dealership’s expertise.

-> Receiving real-time advice ensures making better decisions when purchasing a car.
+> Receiving real-time advice ensures making better purchasing decisions.

 ## 5. After Sales Support Evaluation No Displacement